lxndrblz/anatole/README.md

 ```toml
 images = ["post-cover.png"]
 ```
+### Open Graph Support

+The [internal template for Open Graph protocol](https://gohugo.io/templates/internal/#open-graph) uses a mix of configuration variables; settings in `config.toml` and frontmatter of  the page.

 ### Post Thumbnails
 Thumbnails can be enabled easily by setting the `thumbnail` parameter in the frontmatter of a post to an image such as `"images/landscape.jpg"`.